-6.14 ACCOMMODATION IN COLLEGE DURING INTERVIEWS
+6.16 ACCOMMODATION IN COLLEGE DURING INTERVIEWS

-Accommodation on the campus, with facilities for dining, is available to a limited extent for outstation candidates called for interviews and their parents/guardians during the interview period.
+Non AC accommodation on the campus, with facilities for dining, is available to a limited extent for outstation candidates called for interviews and their parents/guardians during the interview period.
 The College does not, however, guarantee the availability of accommodation for all.
 Those wishing to take advantage of this facility should apply at accommodation@ststephens.edu.
-Those allotted accommodation will be required to pay the prescribed tariffs for food and/ lodging, at the time of room allotment.
+Those allotted accommodations will be required to pay the prescribed tariffs for food and/ lodging, at the time of room allotment.

-6. 15 ADMISSION SCHEDULE
+6.17 ADMISSION SCHEDULE